makkalot/eskit-example-microservice/README.md

 level and does all the JSON conversion for the user.

-## Consumer Store Service

-Consumer Store Service is simple service that helps consumers keep the progress when they read the Application Log.
-Its useful if consumer is crashed so can continue from where it left off.

 ## Metrics Consumer

 Metrics Consumer is an example implementation of how to write consumers to process the Application Log.
-Currently it reads all of the events flowing and saves the metrics to Prometheus.
-Project all has grafana dashboards which can display some interesting facts about the events flowing in the systems.
+Currently, it reads all the events flowing and saves the metrics to Prometheus.
+Project has grafana dashboards which can display some interesting facts about the events flowing in the systems.

 General Microservice Architecture looks like :